GogulaPriyaa/Excel-Sales-Analytics-/README.md

 Importance of analyzing Finance data: Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

 **Role of reports**: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+AtliQ is a company that manufactures & sells it's products all over the globe .

+Here are a few Key insights that I have extracted from these reports

+1.Amazon top's the chart in terms of net sales in year 2021.Consumers are happy to buy products directly from AtliQ whether it's Exclusive or e-store

+2.AtliQ had aggressively set the targets for 2021.
+That tells us why the market performance hasn't up to the mark.
+Japan is the one that came close towards achieving the target

+3.AQ Electron 4 3600 Desktop processor had generated the most sales in both 20 & 21.
+While 2021 sales of AQ smash 2 & AQ Mx NB had grown substantially

+4.Coming to Division level "P & A" holds nearly half of the market.
+There is a significant improvement in sales for "PC" over 300%.

+5.Almost every new product had made good amount of sales.

+6.India 🇮🇳 is a good place for selling products & AtliQ have made sure that by getting over 1/3 of it's net sales 2021.
+USA 🇺🇲 & South Korea 🇰🇷 are the next in line.

 **Technical Skills Gained:**